PrioritySoftware/PrioritySoftware.github.io/index.md

 # Welcome to Priority's Developer Portal

 ## Web SDK
-Priority Software is proud to present a javascript based Web SDK that communicates with **Priority** Forms, Procedures and more.
+Priority Software is proud to present a javascript based Web SDK that communicates with **Priority** forms, procedures and more.

 In addition to the SDK reference, we've also included a tutorial to help you get started and demonstrate how it all meshes together.